 Foil can still be used in new commercial building and buildings with no live power system

 Foil insulation works as a convectional and radiant barrier.
 It has been difficult to get the best performance out of traditional foils due to building construction methods and strength of products, however, newer more advanced types on the market offer some fantastic performance features.
 The primary advantage of foil is that it acts as a complete vapour barrier stopping rising dampness coming into the home and they are also great for working in tighter areas.
 Foils are installed in a blanket format making them quick and easy to install but there is a risk of electrocution in using them so please read and watch the installation instructions carefully.

 If you are unsure of the types of insulation you should be considering for your specific requirements, talk to one of our team members to discuss your requirements.

 Our knowledge of insulation and the materials available stems from extensive and continued market research and from years of installing the materials that we sell.
 To get the best result you need the right advice on the correct product for your home and the best way to install it.

 We have installed insulation into over 15,000 houses.
 That’s the experience you need.

-We offer the convenience of a full assessment service, including our RentFit Healthy Home report, full installation service, phone and online ordering as well as a prompt delivery service, we also have a warehouse where products can be viewed, demonstrated and purchased.
+We offer the convenience of a full assessment service, including our RentFit Healthy Homes report for rentals, full installation service, phone and online ordering as well as a prompt delivery service, we also have a warehouse where products can be viewed, demonstrated and purchased.
 We know existing and older houses, we know what works and we are happy to share our knowledge!